woywro/woywro/README.md

 ### Hi there :sun_with_face:

-I'm Wojtek Wrotek, a frontend developer.
+I'm Wojtek Wrotek - React/Next.js developer.

 I work with technologies such as React, Typescript, Next.js, Graphql, Prisma etc.